[Last updated February 10, 2026]

-As people age, they need to consider their living environments to make sure they can meet their care needs.
-Some seniors may prefer to move to a long-term care senior community while others want to continue living in their homes.
-Senior Veterans may have access to special U.S. Department of Veterans Affairs (VA) programs that can support their choices for where they want to live.
+Senior Veterans may have access to special U.S. Department of Veterans Affairs (VA) programs that can support their choices for where they want to live, whether in their own homes or in a senior care community.
 Here, we’ll discuss residential community options and special assistance programs, like VA loans and grants, that can help Veterans repair, maintain, or modify their homes so they are safe for aging in place.

 Veteran residential housing options

 Some older adults require a level of care that cannot be provided in the home.
-Veterans needing greater assistance can live in residential settings where they receive a higher level of care.
-Veterans have multiple options; some residences are home to Veterans only, and others can have residents who are not Veterans.
+Veterans who need greater assistance can live in residential settings that provide that higher level of care.
+Some residences are home to Veterans only, and others can have residents who are not Veterans.
 Here are some examples of each:

 VA residential communities

-VA operates a few types of residential facilities that house and care for Veterans.
-See the options below for Veterans who want to pursue this type of long-term care setting.
+VA operates a few types of residential facilities that house and care for Veterans:

-• VA nursing homes: VA also calls these residences VA Community Living Centers.
-These nursing homes run by VA focus on housing and caring for their Veteran residents.
+• VA nursing homes: Also called VA Community Living Centers, these nursing homes run by VA focus on housing and caring for their Veteran residents.

-• State Veteran homes: The state in which the residence is located and VA run these residences together.
+• State Veteran homes: The VA and the state where the residence is located run these residences together.
 State Veteran homes are residential communities that often provide varying levels of care, from domiciliary (where residents need little help and can live fairly independently) to nursing home-level care to memory care.

 Community residential care

-Veterans do not need to live in a residential setting that VA runs.
-VA refers to these options as community residential care, which means that the Veteran lives in their community at a residential facility not run by the VA.
+Veterans can also live in a residential setting that VA does not run.
+VA refers to these options as community residential care, meaning the Veteran lives in their own community at a residential care facility not run by the VA.
 Some of these options include:

 • Community nursing homes: These are nursing homes where Veteran and non-Veteran residents can live.
-Choosing this type of residential setting can be beneficial for Veterans who cannot live in an area where there is a VA nursing home.
-Many nursing homes exist throughout the U.S. that can meet the needs of their residents, and you can start your search here.
-These facilities are not run by VA; however, VA contracts with some nursing homes to provide oversight to set standards of quality care for Veterans.
+Choosing this type of residential setting can be beneficial for Veterans who do not live in an area with a VA nursing home.
+VA contracts with some nursing homes to provide oversight following set standards of quality care for Veterans.

-• Medical foster care: This is a type of residential care where residents, both Veteran and non-Veteran, can live and get nursing home-level care without living in a nursing home with many residents.
-These facilities are home to a smaller number of residents.
+• Medical foster care: In this type of setting, residents, both Veteran and non-Veteran, can live and get nursing home-level care without living in a nursing home with many residents.
+These facilities house fewer residents.
 Caregivers help them with activities of daily living and other needs that nursing homes typically meet.
+Veterans seeking medical foster care can visit VA’s page on medical foster homes (MFHs) to learn more.

-• Adult family homes: These are homes for a few residents, typically fewer than six people.
-Adult family homes have caregivers who can help residents with activities of daily living, and residents may have their own room or share it with another resident.
+• Adult family homes: Adult family homes are homes for typically fewer than six residents.
+Caregivers help residents with activities of daily living, and residents may have their own room or share it with another resident.
 The residents share common spaces, like dining and living areas.

-VA typically doesn’t cover rent in these facilities, but they may be able to offer assistance in covering costs or providing services, such as covering nursing visits.
-Certain Veterans also have access to benefits, such as Aid and Attendance, that can help offset the costs associated with residential care.
+VA typically doesn’t cover rent in these facilities, but they may be able to help with costs or provide services, such as covered nursing visits.
+Certain Veterans also have access to benefits such as Aid and Attendance that can help offset the costs of residential care.

 If you are interested in residential housing options, first consider your needs to decide which is best for you.
-The VA Office of Geriatrics and Extended Care has detailed information about the different types of communities and eligibility requirements.
-Talk with a VA social worker about which community is best for your needs.
+The VA Office of Geriatrics and Extended Care provides detailed information on the different types of communities and their eligibility requirements.
+Talk with a VA social worker to determine which community best meets your needs.

 VA home loans and disability housing grants for Veterans aging in place

 Many older Veterans wish to remain in their homes as they age or to purchase a new home to live in independently.
-However, older homes may need repair or maintenance, or the senior may need housing modifications for accessibility and to ensure that their home is safe to live in.
+However, older homes may need repairs or maintenance, or the senior may need accessibility modifications to ensure that their home is safe to live in.
 There are programs specifically designed to help Veterans buy, repair, or modify their homes so they can safely age in place.

 VA home loans

-A VA home loan is a government-backed option to help Veterans buy, build, improve, or refinance a house.
+A VA home loan is a government-backed option that helps Veterans buy, build, improve, or refinance a home.
 The VA guarantees a portion of the loan to a private lender.
-With this guarantee, the lender generally can give more favorable loan terms.
+With this guarantee, the lender can generally offer more favorable loan terms.
 The main benefits of VA home loans include the following:

 To be eligible for a VA loan, Veterans and surviving spouses must meet certain service requirements.
 To apply for a VA home loan, you must first obtain a Certificate of Eligibility from VA.
 Once you’ve done so, you apply for a VA loan from the lender of your choice.